We give the lowdown on all the options, from breastfeeding and formula to starting solids and what to avoid.

 Solids

-What to NOT feed your baby in the first year
+What you SHOULD NOT feed your baby in the first year

 Sugar